AmadeusITGroup/microfrontends/packages/core/README.md

 # Amadeus Toolkit for Micro Frontends

-> TODO: description

-# Messaging
+## Messaging

 The Amadeus Toolkit for Micro Frontends provides a messaging system that allows micro frontends to communicate with each other.
 The messaging system is based on the [Channel Messaging API](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API) and works across iFrames.

-## Concepts

-// TODO
+It can also be used in the same document for talk to MFE packaged as a Web Component for example.

 ## Common use-cases